yahayaSalisu1/My-Blockchain-Security-Audits/SiloV2/report.md

 **Impact:**

-- Attacker could hijack the Actions.sol contract via calling initialize function and change the siloConfig, hook receiver, shareToken and asset addresses all to the malicious ones.
+- Attacker can fully hijack the Actions.sol contract by calling initialize() with malicious config.

-- Users' funds will be under attacker's control
+- The attacker can point hookReceiver, shareToken, and other vault interactions to addresses under their control.

-- And the attacker could drain the protocol's funds via contract without reentrancy protection
+- This allows arbitrary logic injection into protocol flows, including vault draining and disabling of reentrancy protection.

-- Once the attacker became the owner of Actions.sol, the protocol admins can not return the contract back from attacer.
+- Once hijacked, the protocol team cannot reclaim the contract, leading to permanent loss of control and user funds.